NatanielSanchez/the-wild-oasis/README.md

 # The Wild Oasis

-Web app for managing bookings of a cabin complex, made in React and styled with Styled Components.
+Web app for managing bookings of a cabin complex, built in React with React Query, React Router, Supabase database, and styled with Styled Components.